Glossary

 In Employment and Work, Housing Law, Human Rights, Tribunals and Courts

-• if the only solution would cause a serious risk to the health or safety to other workers or tenants
+- cause a serious risk to the health or safety of others

 union